matloff/fasteR/README.md

 **return** is not needed here, because in any function, R will return the last value computed, in this case the requested mean.

-And we can save the function for later use, by using R's **save** function, which can be used to save any R object:
+And we can save the function for later use.
+One way to do this is to call R's **save** function, which can be used to save any R object:

 ``` r
 > save(mgd,file='mean_greater_than_d')